openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

     - `signer_id`: The signer ID for the enclave (MRSIGNER for SGX).
     - `product_id`: The product ID for the enclave (ISVPRODID for SGX).

-TODO:
+Open Issues:

 - Format of claims.
-The format should be independent of the plugin.
+  - The format should be independent of the plugin.
 It also should be easy to extract the claims to chain plugins.
-For example, an app might use the SGX plugin to verify the SGX quote and get all the claims, including the custom ones.
-Then, it can something like a JWT token plugn to write all of those claims as evidence.
-If the format is something like JSON or CBOR, then this could work.
+For example, an app might use plugin A to verify evidence A and extract the claims.
+Then, it might use those claims as the `custom_claims` parameter to plugin B's `get_evidence` function.
+If the format of the claims is something like JSON or CBOR, then the idea of chaining claims could work.
-- Input parameters for `get_evidence`, `get_collateral`, `verify_evidence`.
+- Input parameters for `get_evidence`, `get_collateral` and `verify_evidence`.
-  For `get_evidence`, there could pontentially be 3 types of input: 1) input to the function itself 2) custom claims that are known to the plugin 3) custom clams that are unknown to the plugin and should be treated as a opaque block.
+  - For `get_evidence`, there could potentially be 3 types of input:
+    1. Input to the function itself.
+    2. Custom claims that are known to the plugin.
+    3. Custom claims that are unknown to the plugin and should be treated as a opaque block.

     The current API proposal has no way to distinguish all 3.
     Likewise, `get_collateral` and `verify_evidence` could require function input parameters.
-A solution could be having a structured way to define these parameters using JSON/CBOR.
+A solution could be having a structured way to define these parameters using JSON or CBOR.

+### New SGX Plugin

+The current Open Enclave attestation only works on SGX platforms, so it will be moved to an SGX plugin.
+Most of the current Open Enclave APIs can be mapped directly to the plugin APIs.
+For the `on_register` APIs, they can simply be no-ops. `oe_get_report` can be mapped to the `get_evidence` API and `oe_verify_report` can be mapped to the `verify_evidence` API.

+The only thing that can't be mapped is the collaterals API, since the current Open Enclave implementation doesn't have an API that exposes the collaterals.
+Thus, this plugin work is dependant on @jazzybluesea's collateral work.

 ### New Open Enclave APIs